What is the hardest part about getting sober?

 That was the real breakup.

-The noise, the numbness, the illusion of fun wrapped in chaos and cheap shots.
+The noise, the numbness, the illusion of fun wrapped in chaos, shared dysfunctions and cheap shots.

 I used to panic at the thought of a quiet evening.